23 Funny Poems That Will Perk Up Your Day

 And what is the sound of the birch’s bark?

 Now this is quite the play on words!
 English is a confusing language, so it only makes sense that poets would want to play around with it in funny poems.
+Looking to add more poetry to your bookshelf?
+Browse through these great poetry books.

 I know a funny little man,